-If you’re planning to head to Disney World as soon as it opens, you may have some concerns about how to keep your family healthy when spending time around so many people.
+If you’re planning to head to Disney World, you may have some concerns about how to keep your family healthy when spending time around so many people.
 Fortunately, Disney has put in a lot of effort and has a solid plan in place.
-The company will be doing everything they can to protect park goers and Cast Members alike, and we definitely feel like they have covered all of their bases.
+The company is doing everything they can to protect park goers and Cast Members alike, and we definitely feel like they have covered all of their bases.

 Still, there are additional things you can do to ensure your family stays safe and happy during your trip and after.
 Below we’ve compiled a list of tips and suggestions for doing just that.